 [...]

 During the current terrorist threat, pubs have not been targeted as they were in the 1970s by the Provisional IRA and in 1999, when the Admiral Duncan in Soho was hit by a lone neo-Nazi bomber.
-But, especially since the July bombings last year, pubs have been included among the possible “soft targets” identified by the security services.'Hostile reconnaissance' is the justification the Police has used to stop and arrest innocents taking pictures, filming or even just drawing sketches of buildings.
+But, especially since the July bombings last year, pubs have been included among the possible “soft targets” identified by the security services.

 [...]